Twisted Hochschild homology of quantum flag manifolds: 2-cycles from invariant projections: Non-triviality and linear independence

 \begin{proof} Under the stated assumptions for $\mathsf{P}$ and $\mathsf{Q}$ we have $\chi_a(\mathsf{P}) = \eta_a(C(\mathsf{P}))$ by \cref{thm:pairingP} and $\tilde{\chi}_a(\mathsf{Q}) = \eta_a(C(\mathsf{Q}))$ by \cref{thm:pairingQ}.
 The conclusion follows immediately. \end{proof}

 It is worth pointing out that these conditions are quite explicit and therefore easy to check, since they only involve representation-theoretic data.
 We see from the conditions that the classes will be generically non-trivial if we consider elements of non-zero weight.
-However it turns out to be somewhat difficult to give a precise form to this statement.